shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 ## Prerequisites

 All you need for this guide is a running Shopware 6 instance, the files and preferably a registered module.
-Of course, you'll have to understand JavaScript, Vue and have a basic familiarity with TwigJS block system, the templating engine, used in the Administration.
-It's just used for the block extending and overriding.
+Of course, you will have to understand JavaScript, Vue and have a basic familiarity with TwigJS block system, and the templating engine used in the Administration.
+It is just used for the block extending and overriding.
 Every other feature of TwigJS is not used in the Administration.
-However, that's a prerequisite for Shopware as a whole and will not be taught as part of this documentation.
+However, that is a prerequisite for Shopware as a whole and will not be taught as part of this documentation.

 ## General